kristapsdz/oconfigure/README.md

 into your source tree
 2. have `include Makefile.configure` at the top of your Makefile
 3. have `#include "config.h"` as the first inclusion in your sources
 4. read over the documentation below in case you need to guard header inclusion
-5. compile compats.o and link with it
+5. compile compats.o with your sources and link with it

+# Source users

-Source users run `./configure` prior to running `make`.
+Run `./configure` prior to running `make`.
 The `configure` script will check for common features as noted in the test files, e.g., [pledge(2)](https://man.openbsd.org/pledge.2), and also provide compatibility for other functions, e.g., [strlcpy(3)](https://man.openbsd.org/strlcpy.3).